Wall Street ends broadly higher after sharp losses last week - NewsBreak

 Last week, the Fed hiked its key short-term interest rate by triple the usual amount.
 It has also just begun allowing some of the trillions of dollars of bonds it purchased through the pandemic to roll off its balance sheet.
 That should put upward pressure on longer-term interest rates and is another way central banks are yanking supports earlier propped underneath markets to bolster the economy.

-The Fed’s moves are happening as some discouraging signals have emerged about the economy, including sagging spending at retailers and soured consumer sentiment.
-The National Assn. of Realtors on Tuesday reported that sales of previously occupied U.S. homes slowed for the fourth consecutive month.
-The housing market, a crucial part of the economy, is slowing as home buyers face record high prices and sharply higher home financing costs after a rapid rise in mortgage rates.
+The Fed's moves are happening as some discouraging signals have emerged about the economy, including sagging spending at retailers and soured consumer sentiment.
+The National Association of Realtors on Tuesday reported that sales of previously occupied U.S. homes slowed for the fourth consecutive month.
+The housing market, a crucial part of the economy, is slowing as homebuyers face record high prices and sharply higher home financing costs than a year ago following a rapid rise in mortgage rates.

 Wall Street will be closely listening for clues about the Fed’s plans for possible additional rate hikes when Powell speaks before Congress this week.
 The central bank could consider another such mega-hike at its next meeting in July, but Powell has said increases of three-quarters of a percentage point would not be common.